CHTC/chtc-website-source/gpu-jobs.md

 {: .sub}

-This table shows the "CUDACapability" value for our general use GPUs:
+This table shows the "CUDACapability" value for GPUs in the CHTC GPU Lab:

 <table class="gtable">
   <tr>